-One successful example of energy cooperative is BENÖ (Bioenergy Lower Austria) business model, applied in Austria, which refers to a farmers' cooperative which is specific to small scale DH, micro grids, in-house heat production and supply (e.g. residential buildings, commerce and service buildings, public buildings, agricultural-forestry facilities, industries).
-It is a "roof-cooperative" for rural cooperatives.
-It allows farmers to focus on the tasks they are familiar and capable of realizing (supply of boilers with biomass/woodchips, operation and simple maintenance of boilers, etc.), while the peak-cooperative which has this expertise, performs bookkeeping, detailed planning, etc. The cooperation of these entities allows cost reduction via common procurement of equipment, exchange of experience, etc47.
-Similarly, the concept of "bioenergy village" can be considered a form of energy cooperative.
+One successful example of energy cooperative is BENÖ (Bioenergy Lower Austria) business model, applied in Austria, which refers to a farmers' cooperative which is specific to small scale DH, micro grids, in-house heat production and supply.
+The cooperation of these entities allows cost reduction via common procurement of equipment, exchange of experience, etc. Similarly, the concept of "bioenergy village" can be considered a form of energy cooperative.